Sergio García i Rodríguez

 By

-Head of Communications & CitiesToBe Executive Editor
+Head of Communications at Anteverti & CitiesToBe Executive Editor

 Amid fierce global competition for opportunities, investment, and talent, Smart City Branding can be the key for cities to stand out.
 Discover 4 top-performing global cities embracing this trend with our experts.